dev-petervanhemert/OTAP/Step13.md

 ## Create or connect to a Team Project.

+## Connect to Created TFS 2017 Team Project from Visual Studio 2017.

 ### Create a new Team Project in TFS 2017

 ### Create a new Team Project in TFS 2017 from Visual Studio 2017